Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 Something wrong.
 Children strange...

 -------------------

-We hypothesise that the children are the bandits that kidnapped us.
+They hypothesise that the children are the bandits that kidnapped us.
 Maybe the "children strange" refers to the fact that these possible normal bandits have become smoky-eyes pale versions of themselves.

-We leave the cave and there are mountains surrounding us on all sides.
-Given the map we found in the cave, Tezzaran petitions the party to go West, in search of a landmark.
-We find a cluster of trees in the mountain range and we decide to rest up for the day.
+They leave the cave and there are mountains surrounding us on all sides.
+G'rung seeks the nearest rock and sits down.
+Tezzaran asks Nightingale if she can fly up and surveil our surroundings so they can position ourselves on the map.
+This deeply offends Nightingale (Kenku are former angelic beings who were thrice-cursed by Tharizdun to have no flight, creative spark {which manifests itself as an inability of independent speech or creating novel items} or memory of their angelic existence) and she goes off in a huff, sitting next to G'rung.
+Baka goes over to console her and Tezzaran profusely apologises.
+Given they could be anywhere in the mountain range they found on the map found in the cave, Tezzaran petitions the party to go West in search of a landmark, as there are more features on the map in that direction.
+The party agrees and due West they find a cluster of trees in the mountain range and they decide to rest up for the day.

 *DING DING DING*